adhdtech/DRP/README.md

 ![CommandTesting](img/commandTesting.png)

 ## PowerShell PSDrive
-Navigate the DRP topology via CLI using the DRPDrive.dll module.
-Open a PowerShell session and run the following.
+You can navigate the DRP topology via CLI using the DRPDrive.dll module.
+The following will connect you to the local DRP instance and give an idea of the information available in the mesh.

 ```
+# Load PowerShell Provider
 cd PSDrive\bin\Debug
 Import-Module .\DRPDrive.dll

+# Connect to local DRP Broker
 Connect-DRP -Alias local -URL ws://localhost:8080

-dir drp:\local
+# Connect to public DRP Broker (optional)
+Connect-DRP -Alias public -URL wss://rsage.io:8443

 # Dump the Mesh registry
 gi drp:\local\Mesh\Registry